rjojjr/torch-tuner/README.md

 The tuner CLI currently requires that you have the `HUGGING_FACE_TOKEN` environment variable set to a valid Huggingface authentication token in whatever shell you run it in.
+I might add this an argument in the future.

 From the project root(using the virtual environment(if any) that you used to install its dependencies), run: